taufik-rama/pgproxy/README.md

 # PostgreSQL proxy w/ caches

-### Note: it's still an experimental tooling that I've developed to be used at my workplace, some kinks are still being straightened out, but the idea is workable

 Implementation of "wire-level" caches directly with PostgreSQL protocol, cached with [go-redis](https://github.com/redis/go-redis) (or implement the cache yourself)

 This can be used as an "in-process" Go library, or as a separate running proxy binary

 "in process" proxy
 ```